facebookresearch/StarSpace/README.md

 Embedding vectors will be learned for each word and label to group similar inputs and labels together.

-In order to learn the embeddings in the more general case where each label consists words, do:
+In order to learn the embeddings in the more general case where each label consists words, one need to specify the -fileFormat flag to be 'labelDoc', as follows:

-    $./starspace train -trainFile data.txt -model model -isLabelFeatured true
+    $./starspace train -trainFile data.txt -model model -fileFormat labelDoc

 ## Training Mode